Mike Taigman

 760-658-9829

 As our leading expert in Improvement Science, Resilience, and Stress Management, Mike’s broad experience supports customers in a variety of ways.
-He helps turn data into actionable information, helps teams build their resilience using our neuroscience-based ResilientFirst system, and teaches stress management techniques that can be used by anyone anywhere.
-He’s the author of Super-Charge Your Stress Management in the Age of COVID-19 https://combatcovidstress.com and facilitated the development of EMS Agenda 2050 (https://emsagenda2050.org) a vision for EMS in America 30 years in the future.
-Inspired by the “People Centered” aspect of Agenda 2050 Mike works with some of the world leading physicians and researchers to bring evidenced-based leadership, education and practices to the EMS industry.
-These practices help create organizations where employees are resilient, joyful, thriving, and providing compassionate care during long careers.
+He helps turn data into meaningful and measurable improvements in clinical and operational performance.
+He teaches stress management techniques that can be used by anyone anywhere.
+He’s the author of Super-Charge Your Stress Management in the Age of COVID-19 combatcovidstress.com and facilitated the development of EMS Agenda 2050 (emsagenda2050.org) a vision for EMS in America 30 years in the future.
+With 50 years of work in emergency services, mike has been recognized with some of the industry’s top awards, including the Keith Neely Award for Outstanding Contributions to the National Association of EMS Physicians, the Faculty Mentor of the Year by the Students of the UCSF Graduate Division, and the EMS Visionary Award from the American Ambulance Association for lifetime achievement.

 “Helping our customers produce tangible improvements for the people they care for, the communities they serve, the professionals on their team, and their organization is my passion!” says Mike.
 His work at FirstWatch allows our team and tools to help EMS providers improve what they do for patients around the world.

-Mike, his co-Author wife, and son, regularly perform PDSA cycles aimed at decreasing stress while increasing joy and happiness.
+Mike and his son regularly perform PDSA cycles aimed at decreasing stress while increasing joy and happiness.
 Yes you can do this at home!